Derby Acres, California

 Derby Acres, looking south along California State Route 33.

 Derby Acres is a census-designated place (CDP) in Kern County, California, United States.
 Derby Acres is located 5.5 mi north-northwest of Fellows, at an elevation of 1375 feet.
 The population was 301 at the 2020 census, down from 322 at the 2010 census.
-The town is on State Route 33 at the northern extremity of the Midway-Sunset Oil Field, about 5 milefive miles southeast of McKittrick.
+The town is on State Route 33 at the northern extremity of the Midway-Sunset Oil Field, about 5 mile southeast of McKittrick.